Chart Pattern Scanners Compared: How Chart Library Is Different

 Traders have more chart pattern tools than ever: TradingView's built-in pattern detection, TrendSpider's automated analysis, Finviz's screener, and dozens of other scanners.
 Most of them work the same way: define a set of rules (e.g., "higher highs and higher lows for N candles"), scan the market, and flag matches.

 Chart Library takes a fundamentally different approach.
-Instead of rule-based pattern matching, we use machine learning embeddings to find similarity in a continuous vector space.
+Instead of rule-based pattern matching, we use mathematical embeddings to find similarity in a continuous vector space.
 Here's why that matters.

 Rule-Based vs. Embedding-Based: The Key Difference